Maintain the cleanliness of equipment in logistics operations

 Prior knowledge that will help with this topic

-• An awareness of general workplace safety principles and the importance of following rules.
+• An understanding of simple health and safety principles, such as the importance of following rules.

 Key Terminology